NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 Modes of a Ring Resonator
 -------------------------

-The next example involves creating the ring resonator geometry using [gdspy](https://gdspy.readthedocs.io/en/stable/) and then finding its modes using [harminv](Python_User_Interface.md#harminv).
-The geometry, source and monitor are included in one GDSII file as separate layers.
+The next example is similar to [Tutorial/Basics/Modes of a Ring Resonator](../Python_Tutorials/Basics.md#modes-of-a-ring-resonator) and consists of two parts: (1) creating the ring resonator geometry using [gdspy](https://gdspy.readthedocs.io/en/stable/) and (2) finding its modes using [Harminv](../Python_User_Interface.md#harminv).
+The cell, geometry, source, and monitor are defined on separate layers within the same GDSII file.

 ```py
 import numpy as np